vovapolu/vovapolu.github.io/_posts/2017-12-12-scalafix-fp-alpha.md

 ```
 DisableUnless.symbols = [
     {
-        block = "scala.Option"
+        unless = "scala.Option"
+        symbols = [
+            {
-        symbol = "dangerousFunction"
+                symbol = "test.DisableUnless.dangerousFunction"
                 message = "the function may return null"
             }
+            "test.DisableUnless.anotherFunction"
         ]
+    }
+]
 ```
-Message is optional parameter and could be used to provide custom errors.
+You can use objects or regular strings to specify blocked symbols, `message` is optional parameter and could be used to provide custom errors.

 ## Quick-start config
 To quickly start using this rule and scalafix overall I suggest a very simple config.